SCNU-RISLAB/OverlapMamba/README.md

 ```
 After you run `test_kitti00_prepare.py`, a file named `predicted_des_L2_dis.npz` is generated in `test_results_kitti`, which is used by `python test_kitti00_PR.py` to calculate PR curve and F1max, and used by `python test_kitti00_topN.py` to calculate topN recall.

-For a quick test of the training and testing procedures, you could use our [pretrained model](https://github.com/SCNU-RISLAB/OverlapMamba/blob/main/OverlapMamba/data_root_folder/pretrained_overlap_mamba.pth.tar).

 ## Performance
 The code of this repo realizes a minimal PyTorch implementation of Mamba, which implements the scan operation as a sequential loop.
 It closely follows this file from the officile Mamba implementation, but replaces the CUDA convolution with `torch.nn.Convld`, and the selective scan written in CUDA with a sequential loop.
 Hence its performance are a bit worse than the officile Mamba implementation.